Updated: Oct 22

 "My cancer diagnosis affected every aspect of my life.
 My work, my physicality, my home life, my plans.
 First, there was debilitating fear, the word Cancer is such a frightening word.
 One I didn't think I would come back from.
 Then there was the enormity of the surgery.
 Losing my breasts affected the core of my femininity.
 Losing my hair became a much bigger loss than I had mentally prepared myself for.

 Ironically I coped much better with the physical changes than the mental and emotional ones.
 The biggest loss was any sense of control, I had to let go, fall into the system, and trust that it would fix me and bring me back to normality.

-I had been aware of Arc's existence for many years but became particularly aware of their work through the annual ARC fashion show, in which I have taken part, along with many other Irish fashion designers.
+I had been aware of ARC''s existence for many years but became particularly aware of their work through the annual ARC fashion show, in which I have taken part, along with many other Irish fashion designers.
 During my chemotherapy, I became so unwell in every sense.
 I was so weak from the drugs that I went to my Oncologist after the 4th round and told her I simply couldn't go on.
 I wanted to quit, not something I do easily.
-She immediately suggested counselling at ARC for both myself and my husband.
+She immediately suggested counseling at ARC for both myself and my husband.
 I don't know why I hadn't thought of it myself, maybe because I thought that was for other people, preferring to cope privately, but miserably failing.

 I also found reflexology very calming and helpful.
-I decided during my treatment that I couldn't go through what I'd been through, experiencing so much love, care and kindness from so many people, without finding a way to say thank you.
+I decided during my treatment that I couldn't go through what I'd been through, experiencing so much love, care, and kindness from so many people, without finding a way to say thank you.
 The enormous gratitude I feel for the ARC team for the help they gave me at a time when I've never felt more vulnerable, made me want to support them, and in so doing, know that I would be helping others going through cancer.

-I am very proud to be a brand ambassador for ARC." (from ARC Cancer Support Center website)
+I am very proud to be a brand ambassador for ARC." (from the ARC Cancer Support Center website)